 The application quality has a direct relation to the long-term success of your app.
 This can be measured in terms of a number of installations, user ratings, their reviews and engagement, and eventually user retention.
 Today’s app users expect high-quality apps and even more so if they spent any money on those.

 A better app can go a very long way and the formula for the success is relatively straightforward: your better quality app will translate to higher ratings, that translates to better ranking, that translates to better visibility in the app market, and eventually gets your app more downloads.
 This cycle of impression-installation-ranking speeds itself up, and your app either ends up being awesome or – awful.

 In this blog we’ll take a look at some of the testing tips and tricks that can make the difference for your app.
 We’ve discussed quite a lot about the importance of test automation, starting testing as early as possible during the development, and using the most robust platform for testing – those real devices.
 This time we’ll focus on getting your test cases right – not only in size but also in coverage.

-When something fails in your huge test case all of your test can fail.
-With smaller entities results will be separated and some test cases will go through.
+When something fails in your huge test case all of your tests can fail.
+With smaller entities, results will be separated and some test cases will go through.

 WHY SMALLER TEST UNITS ARE BETTER?